Emergency first aid at work course

 What is an Emergency first aid at work course?

-Emergency first aid at work (EFAW) is a one day training course that is designed to provide first aiders with the knowledge and skills they need to respond effectively to emergency situations in the workplace.
+Emergency first aid at work (EFAW) is a 1-day training course that is designed to provide first aiders with the knowledge and skills they need to respond effectively to emergency situations in the workplace.

 Our Emergency first aid at work course: